 Making Cyanotype Prints

-The cyanotype emulsion is sensitive to ultraviolet light.
-Therefore either sunlight or another UV light source must be used for exposure.
-For consistent results, a UV light box is recommended.
-Freestyle offers an excellent, hand made version that is perfect for this application.
+The cyanotype emulsion is sensitive to Ultraviolet light.
+Therefore either sunlight or an artificial UV light source must be used for exposure.
+For consistent results, a UV lightbox is recommended.
+Freestyle offers an excellent, handmade version that is perfect for this application.
 Another option is to use a General Electric 275-300 watt sunlamp, but the light gets extremely hot, so keep your material at least 12-18 inches away from the bulb.
-It may be tempting to use a piece of glass to keep your negative down, but bear in mind that glass does not transmit UV light well.
+It may be tempting to use a piece of glass to keep your negative down, non-UV coated glass will work best for this.

-Besides all the chemicals and a UV light source, Freestyle Advisory Board Member Jill Enfield recommends the following:
+Besides all the chemicals and a UV light source, we recommend using:

 Following is a summary of the process containing important tips and reminders.